tadsgabrieltrindade/tadsgabrieltrindade/README.md

 #  Hi there!
 I'm Gabriel Trindade 😉

 - Software Developer
-- Graduated in Systems Analysis and Development from IFSP (Federal Institute of Education, Science and Technology of São Paulo)
+- Graduation in Systems Analysis and Development from IFSP (Federal Institute of Education, Science and Technology of São Paulo)
 - Developer and Sales Support Analyst at Vivo (Telefônica Brasil)
 <br/>